 Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis)

-The Eastern Hellbender is a salamander and is the largest aquatic amphibian in the United States.
-They are not the most attractive amphibian and have been given lots of nicknames such as “snot otter”, devil dogs” and, “Allegheny alligators”.
-Eastern Hellbenders are fully aquatic amphibians that breathe entirely through their skin.
-That means they need clean, cold, oxygen-rich freshwater to live.
-DESCRIPTION: The Eastern Hellbender grows to a length of up to 29 inches.
-They weigh between four and six and a half pounds.
-Their color varies from grayish brown to olive brown.
-Occasionally Eastern Hellbenders are all black.
-They will have a dark mottling over their back and sides.
-Eastern Hellbenders have a sleek flattened head and body that is well adapted to their environment of swift, flowing streams.
-They have short stout legs, small beady eyes and long tails like rudders.
-They have loose flaps of skins that run along their sides that serve a respiratory function.
+The Eastern Hellbender grows up to 29 inches in length and they weigh between four and six and a half pounds.
+Their color varies from grayish brown to olive brown or all black.
+They have a dark mottling over their back and sides.
+Eastern Hellbenders have a sleek, flattened head and body that is well adapted to their environment of swift, flowing streams.
+They have short stout legs, small eyes, and long rudder-like tails.
+They have folds of skin along their sides that increase the surface area for oxygen absorption.
 The larvae are about an inch long and they have gills for breathing.
-When they reach 2 years of age the gills disappear and they start breathing entirely through their skin by absorbing oxygen from water.
-They do not hibernate so they are active year round.
-They are mostly nocturnal and hide under logs or rock slabs in the water during daylight hours. |
+When they reach 2 years of age the gills disappear, and they start breathing entirely through their skin.
+The Eastern Hellbender does not hibernate and is active year-round.
+They are mostly nocturnal and hide under logs or rock slabs in the water during daylight hours.
+1 https://www.iucnredlist.org/fr/species/59077/82473431 |